purplish-jacamar-1600

 Vocalization

-Call Notes: The typical call of the Purplish Jacamar is a sharp, high-pitched "kyow" or "chyip" sound, often repeated in quick succession.
+Call Notes: The call of the Purplish Jacamar is a sharp, high-pitched "kyow" or "chyip" sound, often repeated in quick succession.
 These calls are used for various purposes, including establishing territorial boundaries, communicating with mates, and signaling alarm in response to potential threats.

 Song: The Purplish Jacamar's song is a series of melodious, trilled notes that can vary in length and pitch.
 Males may use their song to attract females during the breeding season and to defend their territory against rival males.